The Grobbel Family - Our

 Over the centuries, the "Ursprünghof Grobbel" (literally, "origin farm Grobbel", which refers to the Grobbel family ancestral farm in Obringhausen, also called the Grobbel Hof) was usually inherited by the eldest surviving male of each successive generation, in accordance with the laws of primogeniture that were followed during those times.

-|In peoples where estate law is founded on the right of primogeniture, territorial domains pass most often from generation to generation without being divided.
+|“In peoples where estate law is founded on the right of primogeniture, territorial domains pass most often from generation to generation without being divided.
 The result is that family spirit is in a way materialized in the land.
 The family represents the land, the land represents the family; it perpetuates its name, its origin, its glory, its power, its virtues.
-It is an imperishable witness to the past and a precious pledge of existence to come. - Alexis de Tocqueville, Democracy in America (Volume 1, Chapter III).|
+It is an imperishable witness to the past and a precious pledge of existence to come.” - Alexis de Tocqueville, Democracy in America (Volume 1, Chapter III).|

-The connection between a family and their land
+Historically in Westphalia, the connection between a family and their land

 people by the name of the Hof they lived on (that is, the name of